rblod/CMEMS_AGRIF/tools/SIREN/src/docsrc/2_quickstart.md

  This break may cause inconsistency between forcing fields  at boundary and regional fields.
  </li>
  <li>create_meshmask.f90 to create meshmask or domain_cfg file(s) which contain(s) all the ocean domain informations.</li>
+ <li>create_layout.f90 to create/compute the domain layout of your configuration.</li>
  <li>create_restart.f90 to create initial state file from coarse grid restart
  or standard outputs.
  @note this program could also be used to refined other input fields from a wider